akshaypatel99/farmersmarket/README.md

 # farmersmarket

 A MERN stack app built with Create React App for client side, Node Express for server side and MongoDB for the database.
+Used React Bootstrap for front-end framework and React-Redux for state management.

 Users
 -